oleks/git-cli-qsg/README.md

-The philosophy of Git is that a project should, at each end of the line, evolve in small, incremental steps, each step justified by a handful of words---a commit message.
+The philosophy of Git is that a project should, at each end of the line, evolve in small, incremental steps, each step justified by a handful of words—a commit message.
 Sporadic, large, and unjustified changes, do not look good in Git, and are frowned upon.

 Participants should synchronize frequently.
 A synchronization, or a